thepirat000/Audit.NET/README.md

 #### Deferred Factory data provider

 You can defer creating the data provider for each Audit Event until it is ready to be saved by using a **deferred factory method**.
+This factory method will be called for each Audit Event.
 For example:

 ```c#
 var sqlDataProvider = new SqlDataProvider(config => config...);